 A suggestion of using deformation quantization modules for quantum curves is made by Kontsevich in late 2013 in a private communication to the authors.
-An interesting work toward this direction is proposed by Petit [78].
+An interesting work toward this direction is proposed by Petit [77].

-The relation of the quantization discussed in these lectures with the non-Abelian Hodge correspondence and opers is being investigated as of now [23].
-A coordinate-free global definition of quantum curves is emerging, and a direct relationship among quantum curves, non-Abelian Hodge correspondence, and opers is being developed.
+The relation of the quantization discussed in these lectures to the non-Abelian Hodge correspondence and opers is being investigated as of now.
+It seems to be that a coordinate-free global definition of quantum curves is emerging, and a direct relationship among quantum curves, non-Abelian Hodge correspondence, and opers is being identified.
+See [23] for more detail.